jonny-fr/MarkenMate/README.md

 pnpm db:push
 ```

-This command creates a (.gitignore'd) SQLite DB file in src/db/localdb.sqlite.
+This command will synchronise the Drizzle schema to the Postgres database defined via `DATABASE_URL`.

-*You also use this command later to push the changes to the schema into the database!*
+*Run this whenever the schema changes to keep the database in sync!*

 ### 3. Running the development server